-From 1964 to 1968 Father Daniel J. Mahoney was the administrator of St. Rita’s.
-He actively supervised the construction of the new church, and five months after his arrival he celebrated the first Mass in the new church on November 29, 1964.
-He actively supported Catholic education in many ways, even at times driving the school bus.
+The construction of the church was completed and the first Mass in the new church was on November 29, 1964.
 The first organ for the new church was built by Richard Bloom.
 It was a Thomas Health kit organ which took several months to build.
 It was paid for by the Women’s Society.

-Father Charles A. Procopio administered St. Rita’s from 1968 until he was succeeded by Father John Paukovits, who served from 1971 to 1973.
-In 1973 Father Salvatore V. Zangari began six years as parish administrator.
+Father John Paukovits served from 1971 to 1973 and in 1973 Father Salvatore V. Zangari began six years as parish administrator.
 The building of parish camaraderie marked his work.
 He initiated the now traditional parish picnics.
 He also replaced the aged school bus.

 Father Ronald J. Moratelli administered the parish form 1979 to 1984.
 He continued the support of Catholic education, installed a new heating system in the church, and accomplished substantial changes in the appointments of the sanctuary.